Braving the Peaks: Yakima Army Medics’ Life-Saving Missions in Central Washington’s Rugged Terrain

 |0

-This work, Braving the Peaks: Yakima Army Medics’ Life-Saving Missions in Central Washington’s Rugged Terrain [Image 4 of 4], by SGT Brandon Bruer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Braving the Peaks: Yakima Army Medics’ Life-Saving Missions in Central Washington’s Rugged Terrain, by SGT Brandon Bruer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Braving the Peaks: Yakima Army Medics’ Life-Saving Missions in Central Washington’s Rugged Terrain